needle-mirror/com.unity.visualscripting/Documentation~/index.md

 ## Installation

-From Unity Editor version 2021.1 onward, Visual Scripting is installed by default as a package.
+Starting from Unity 2021 LTS onward, Visual Scripting is installed as a package in all new projects.
 For more information on packages, see the [Packages section](https://docs.unity3d.com/Manual/PackagesList.html) in the Unity User Manual.

-For earlier versions of Unity, including 2019 LTS and 2020 LTS, you must install the Visual Scripting package from the [Unity Asset Store](https://assetstore.unity.com/packages/tools/visual-bolt-163802).
+For earlier versions of Unity, Visual Scripting was available on the Asset Store, but that option has been deprecated.

 ## Configure Visual Scripting